shermanloan/scejson-doc/doc/appendix-history.md

   balance for the purposes of computing the ODI fee (e.g. if it is capitalized).
   Please see the documentatio for this new field in the `ODI` object documentation.
+* The documentation for the `CD_TotPmts` field of the `TILARESPA2015` response object has been updated to include the value of any odd days interest that is prepaid at loan closing.

 ## Release 2023-07-0
 * The documentation for the [Loan](module-loan.md) module's `Protection.Formula`